Designed for kids to wander in wonder.

-Imagine unleashing your wild imagination and climbing a treehouse in Adventure City as a young, urban explorer before whisking off to a Wonder Lab with whimsical water play and exploring dollhouses as if you are the miniature inside.
+Imagine unleashing your wildest imagination and climbing a treehouse in Adventure City as a young, urban explorer before whisking off to Wonder Lab with whimsical water play and exploring dollhouses as if you are the miniature inside.

 To reinvent its brand and transform the mansion into a hands-on, play-and-learn environment, CMC engaged a team of architects and designers, including Richardson Design.
 Our charge: To create a fresh, engaging brand for CMC and a visual identity system to capture the excitement and ingenuity of the institution while positioning it for future growth.
-That included providing branding and interior design services.
+Richardson Design provided interior design services as well as graphic design and branding for CMC.
 To transform the 1866 French Second Empire-style building into a museum of interactive exhibits, Richardson collaborated with CMC Director of Exhibits Karen Katz, architecture firm AoDK Inc., architect Sharon Sanders of SKS Designs, and design-build contractor The Krill Co., Inc.